wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

 ***********************************************************
 Inter sizing tool comparison
 ***********************************************************
-Ahmadfard and Bernier (2019) developed a comprehensive set of test cases designed to compare software tools, ultimately aiming to enhance the reliability of design methods for sizing vertical ground heat exchangers.
+Ahmadfard and Bernier (2019) [1]_ developed a comprehensive set of test cases designed to compare software tools, ultimately aiming to enhance the reliability of design methods for sizing vertical ground heat exchangers.
 They reviewed existing tests and proposed four test cases that cover a wide range of conditions, from single boreholes to extensive borefields with varying annual ground thermal imbalances.
 They then conducted an inter-model comparison of twelve sizing tools, including several commercially available software programs (such as EED, GLHEpro, and DTS) and different forms of the ASHRAE sizing equation.
 The L2-, L3-, and L4-sizing methods of
 GHEtool were validated using this openly accessible document.

+The results below can also be found in the :download:`excel document <Comparing_sizingtools_spreadsheet.xlsx>`.

 +++++++++++++++++++++
 Test 1